 (1) In this section —

-“transferred order” means a child protection order transferred to a participating State under section 158(1) or 164.
+transferred order means a child protection order transferred to a participating State under section 158(1) or 164.

 (2) A home order ceases to have effect on the registration of the transferred order under an interstate law of the participating State.